These are Dakota homelands

 • Mni Sota Makoce book by Gwen Westerman & Bruce White (for more reading, check out local bookstore Birchbark Books' collections of Dakota/Lakota books and nature/science)

 • Change the narrative — Reclaiming Native Truth: A Project to Dispel America’s Myths and Misconceptions

 • Understand sovereignty — Videos from the Native Governance Center

 • Work beyond land acknowledgments — Guide from the Native Governance Center

 • Learn more about land back/reparations — Land Reparations & Indigenous Solidarity Toolkit from Resource Generation

 • Learn more about honor taxes — Native Governance Center's overview of Mni Sota Makoce Honor Tax

-Local organizations, cultural centers and resources to support
+Local organizations, cultural centers and resources

 • American Indian Cultural Corridor